Skip to main content

 Features of Applicant Tracking Systems

-• Talent Pools & Pipelines: A talent pool is a feature that lets you build a roster of potential candidates for each position, or future positions.
-The related talent pipeline is a visualization feature that shows you where each candidate is within the recruitment process.
-Key phases include screening, interview, background check, references, offer, etc.
+• Talent pools: A talent pool is a feature that lets you build a pool of potential candidates for each position, or future positions.

-• Customizable Automations & Workflows: The best ATS allow you to set up workflow automations to take care of menial tasks like sending out interview reminders, following up on references, or sending bulk rejection emails.
+• Customizable automations and workflows: More advanced ATSs allow you to set up workflow automations to take care of menial tasks like sending out interview reminders, following up on references, or sending bulk rejection emails.

-• Candidate Screening Tools: This refers to incorporated ATS tools to assess candidates on specific skills using exams, questionnaires, skill assessments, or other ranking tools.
+• Candidate screening tools: This refers to incorporated ATS tools to assess candidates on specific skills resume parsing, skill assessments, or other ranking tools.
 This helps to compare qualified candidates side-by-side before deciding who should advance.

-• Analytics & Reporting Tools: Built-in data analytics can help you gain deeper insights into your hiring process so you can make better data-driven decisions to improve hiring strategies, understand where the best candidates are coming from, and identify bottlenecks in your recruitment process.
+• Analytics and reporting tools: Built-in recruitment analytics tools can help you gain deeper insights into your hiring process to make better data-driven decisions to improve it.

 Strong ATS tools should track metrics like offer acceptance rates, scorecard completion rates, and salary averages to provide actionable insights.